The best golf resorts for using your Marriott Bonvoy reward points

 RITZ-CARLTON

 Putting on the Ritz is every golfer's dream, especially staying and playing in an oceanfront paradise like Maui or California.
 Four of these resorts feature courses that have hosted the PGA Tour.
-Opportunities like these will cost you: A Friday night in November for two people at the Ritz-Carlton Maui, Kapalua requires 70,000 points.
+The new Nekajui, A Ritz-Carlton Reserve Residence, will debut 107 rooms in 2024, allowing access to Costa Rica's No. 1 course, Peninsula Papagayo.

 Ritz-Carlton Mauai, Kapalua